Discovering MCP Servers

-The catalog is where you find and connect services to your AI.
-MCPBundles maintains a growing library of integrations spanning CRM, analytics, email, payments, developer tools, and dozens of other categories — each ready to connect in minutes.
+Discover is where you find MCP servers to connect to your AI.
+MCPBundles maintains a growing library spanning CRM, analytics, email, payments, developer tools, and dozens of other categories.

 - Log in to MCPBundles

-You'll see a searchable grid of all available integrations, each displayed as a card with key details at a glance.
+You'll see a searchable grid of MCP servers, each displayed as a card with key details at a glance.

 Each card shows: